Spacial/awesome-systools/maker.md

 ## Resources

 - [Raspberry Pi Internet Thing Videos](https://github.com/adafruit/Pi_Internet_Thing_Videos): Example code to go along with video series on building an internet 'thing' with a Raspberry Pi.
 Demonstrates building a web app in Python that controls the Pi hardware with a web interface.
+- [sparkfun Fritzing Parts](https://github.com/sparkfun/Fritzing_Parts): This repo houses all of the SFE Fritzing parts for use in diagrams in tutorials.
+If you create a new part in Fritzing that correlates to an SFE part, please add it here so others may use it and to avoid duplication.

 ## Books